 Below is the Drum Tower, it was erected in 1380 during the early Ming Dynasty.
 12 drums were placed in its north side and another 12 in south side of the tower. in the old times, these drums were used to report the time.
 Here is a brief history about the city wall in Xi’an.

 –One significance of this drum tower is that no iron nail was used anywhere in the Tower.

-Terracotta Warriors were buried with the emperor in 210–209 BC.
-It was discovered in 1974 by local farmers.
-According to the current estimates, three pits (total of 27,000 sq feet) contain 8,000 Terracotta Army soldiers, only 1,000 have been unearthed.
+Terracotta Warriors were buried with the emperor in 210–209 BC; it was discovered in 1974 by local farmers.
+According to the current estimates, three pits (total of 27,000 sq feet) contains 8,000 Terracotta Army soldiers, only 1,000 have been unearthed.